-- a) have registered and passed all required Module work per area of specialisation; - b) have passed the postgraduate seminar module; - have completed and passed the thesis as well as passed an oral examination of the M. Ed Thesis, which must comply with the specifications of the Regulations for postgraduate Modules of study of the University of Namibia, and - d) fulfill all other requirements which the Department, the Faculty and the University may specify.
+- have registered and passed all required Course work per area of specialisation; - have passed the postgraduate seminar course; - have completed and passed the thesis as well as passed an oral examination of the M. Ed Thesis, which must comply c) with the specifications of the Regulations for postgraduate Courses of study of the University of Namibia, and - fulfill all other requirements which the Department, the Faculty and the University may specify.

-D.4.9 INTERNSHIP AND REGISTRATION AS EDUCATIONAL PSYCHOLOGIST
+D.12.8 INTERNSHIP AND REGISTRATION AS EDUCATIONAL PSYCHOLOGIST

 The Department is responsible only for presenting the theoretical training programme.
 It is the responsibility of students to seek and apply for internships.
-Even though the Department may assists students, they remain primarily responsible for seeking and applying for internships as well as the process of registration.
+Even though the Department may assist students, they remain primarily responsible for seeking and applying for internships as well as the process of registration.

-D.4.10 APPROVED CURRICULUM REQUIREMENTS FOR MASTER OF EDUCATION PROGRAMMES IN THE FACULTY EDUCATION
+APPROVED CURRICULUM REQUIREMENTS FOR MASTER OF EDUCATION PROGRAMMES D.12.9

-It is expected of students who opt for the coursework and thesis option to offer the required modules whose breakdown is as follows:
+It is expected of students who opt for the coursework and thesis option to offer the required courses whose breakdown is as

-- Advanced Educational Research EEAR 5910 (compulsory); and - One 36 credit module or equivalent modules offered by departments according to areas specialization, - Two 24 credit modules or equivalent modules offered by departments according to areas specialization, - One compulsory seminar module EESS 5928, - One thesis EETM 5980, and - Academic Writing for Post Graduate Students (compulsory)
+- Advanced Educational Research EAR 5910 (compulsory); and - One 36 credit course or equivalent courses offered by departments according to areas specialization, - Two 24 credit courses or equivalent courses offered by departments according to areas specialization, - One compulsory seminar course ESS 5928, - One thesis ETM 5980, and - Academic Writing for Post Graduate Students (compulsory)